Welcome to today's edition of the Rush 24-7 podcast.

 I am.

-Well, I yeah, I was really looking forward.
+Well, yeah, I was really looking forward.

-I mean, it's it's sort of like Christmas being delayed for a day because Santa Claus got the wrong tracking information.
+I mean, it's sort of like Christmas being delayed for a day because Santa Claus got the wrong tracking information.

 It just burns me.